-The fuel compartments need to be rinsed periodically, especially when used in a salt-water environment.
-Dirt accumulation attracts salt that creates salt crystals.
+The fuel compartments need to be rinsed periodically, especially when used in a salt water environment.
+Dirt accumulation attracts salt which creates salt crystals.
 Salt crystals can corrode most metal surfaces if left untreated over a period of time.
 To help protect your fuel tank from rust and corrosion rinse the compartment with FRESH water.
-Remove the access plates from fuel tank lids and inspect this area for leaks or unsecured lines.
+Remove access plates from fuel tank lids and inspect this area for leaks or unsecured lines.

 The access plates on your fuel compartment lid seals this area.
-Over time the opening and closing of these plates cause the o-rings to wear-out.
-Replace these orings as necessary to maintain the watertight integrity of the plates.
+Over a period of time the opening and closing of these plates cause the o-rings to wear-out.
+Replace these o-rings as necessary to maintain the watertight integrity of the plates.